Richard-J-OBrien/Richard-J-OBrien.github.io/UFC.md

 ---
 ##### Advanced Statistical Analysis
-Considering more of the descriptive statistics have been visualized and presented in the Tableau dashboards I decided to conduct some more advanced statistical analysis.
-My first step was to begin to understand the relationships at the career level.
-Looking at all individuals career statistics across all weightclasses, I applied a correlation to determine the strength and direction of the relationships between fight statistics (e.g., strike accuracy, takedown defence, etc.).
+Considering more of the descriptive statistics have been visualized and presented in the Tableau dashboards, advanced statistical analysis was conducted.
+A correlation analysis was chosen to examinine strength and direction of the relationship between fight metrics (e.g., strike accuracy, takedown defence, etc.) within a given weightclass.

 - [UFC Career Statistics Correlations](https://richard-j-obrien.github.io/2020-04-18-Advanced-Statistics-Analysis-Part-1/)